15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Music Minds

-Look, we’ve all been there—you’re minding your own business when one of these vintage earworms burrows into your brain and refuses to leave for approximately seven business days.
-These 70s gems are the musical equivalent of that one friend who shows up uninvited, drinks all your good liquor, and somehow becomes the life of the party anyway.
-Let’s dive into the hits that are simultaneously destroying and enhancing your playlists.
+Look, we’ve all been there—you’re minding your own business when one of these vintage earworms burrows into your brain.
+It refuses to leave for approximately seven business days.
+These 70s gems are the musical equivalent of that one friend who shows up uninvited and drinks all your good liquor.
+Yet somehow, they become the life of the party anyway.

 10. Morris Albert – “Feelings” (1974)